Labor relations in China: Background

 In the Seventh National Population Census conducted by the National Bureau of Statistics of China the population in China is 1.4 billion.
 China's population growth has slowed since the 20th century and has maintained a mild growth in population.
 The average household size in China is 2.62 people, this can be attributed to the rise in better work opportunities and conditions for those living in the city.
 In higher education, there were 218.36 million people with a university level of education.
 In addition, illiteracy rates dropped from 4.08% to 2.67%.
 The reform and push for education in China has led them to create more skilled workers centered around urban areas.
-Regarding Urban and rural populations thee are 901.99 million living in urban spaces which account for 63.89% of the population compared to 509.79 million people living in rural areas of China which account for the 36.11% remaining percent.
+Regarding Urban and rural populations there are 901.99 million living in urban spaces which account for 63.89% of the population compared to 509.79 million people living in rural areas of China which account for the 36.11% remaining percent.
 The continuous shift between rural workers migrating into cities for more opportunities continue.
 This can be attributed to growth in industrialization, information, and agricultural modernization.
 Many of these rural residents permanently left their homes to gain permanent urban residency.

 However, not all have been able to move the transition smoothly.
 The number of people who fall under the "floating population" meaning they are living in an area that is not where they are originally registered from totals 492.76 million.
 Of this population 124.84 million work in other provinces in China from where they live.
 Furthermore, this exhibits that China needs to reform much of their labor as migrant workers are moving all around the country in search of work.
 This is a result of market forces penetrating into China in the early eighties that have brought on a plethora of issues, one of them including the "floating population".
 The basis for these workers are that they theoretically could not access housing and other things that urban hukous could access.

-Despite improvements in living standards, much of the labor force continues to work under horrendous conditions.
-As noted by Kenichi Ohmae:

-"China exhibits capitalism in the rawest form.
-A factory manager in Guangzhou finds that the eyesight of some workers deteriorates as a result of the work they do.
-He fires them with one week’s pay.
-They are no longer his responsibility.
-Were a Japanese manager to act like this, he would risk imprisonment.
-Were a U.K. firm to do this, it might be both sued and prosecuted."
+As of at least 2024, China has one of the lowest retirement ages among major world economies, with many working women eligible for retirement at 50 and men at 60.